11 news sites we love for insanely good coverage for and about women

-With Women’s History Month just about to wrap, here are some of our favorite news sites that inform on women, and keep women informed.
+With Women’s History Month just about to wrap, here are some of our favorite news sites that inform on women and keep women informed.

-2. For the top news of the day, every day.
+2. theSkimm: For the top news of the day, every day.

 theSkimm might be one of the best things a reader can do for their inbox.
 Its concept is super simple, and it works.
 In an easy-to-read, daily newsletter, theSkimm uses journalistic comprehensives (and jokes) to give its audience all the need-to-know news of the day.
 “Reading the news is time consuming; Wanting to read the news is a hobby; lastly, not everyone has the time or interest. theSkimm solves all that and makes it easier to be smarter,” the site says.

-Teen Vogue caught a lot of attention back in December after an op-ed by Lauren Duca titled “Donald Trump Is Gaslighting America” went viral.
+Teen Vogue caught a lot of attention back in 2016 after an op-ed by Lauren Duca titled “Donald Trump Is Gaslighting America” went viral.
 Many were caught off guard by the incisive coverage by the teen-oriented mag.
-But, with younger generations showing growing interest in politics, Teen Vogue’s recent shift toward social issues and activism shouldn’t be so baffling.
+But, with younger generations showing a growing interest in politics, Teen Vogue’s shift toward social issues and activism shouldn’t be so baffling.
 It’s giving its audience exactly what it wants: well-rounded coverage that hits on the diverse interests of teens (from makeup to misogyny).

-8. For a more traditional take on issues affecting women and girls.
+6. New York Times: For a more traditional take on issues affecting women and girls.

 The New York Times doesn’t have a designated site for women, but it does house all of its “Women and Girls” content on one subject-focused page.
 Pulled from various sections of the site, the hard-hitting stories featured here tackle topics from across the world — from dating safely and women in sports to gender equality in politics and stopping child marriages.

-9. For unfiltered, uncensored news.
+7. Refinery29: For unfiltered, uncensored news.
 Oh, and non-stop inspiration.

-10. For intersectional content funded & run by women.
+11. The Establishment: For intersectional content funded & run by women.

 Story to read right now: Inside Saudi Arabia’s First Feminist Literary Magazine